 From Year 1 to Year 6 the pastoral care of each pupil is overseen by their Form Teacher whom they will see every day at School.

 Both Key Workers and Form Teachers play a vital role in communicating with parents.
 They are readily available to see parents about their daughter’s progress or welfare.
 They will also help families engage with more specialist support if appropriate.
-A parent’s first point of contact should be the Form Teacher and then either the Head of Pre Prep or the Deputy Head.
+A parent’s first point of contact should be the Form Teacher and then either the Head of Pre Prep or the Assistant Head.

 Pupils are also encouraged to speak freely and openly to any member of staff if they have any concerns.
 Staff respond to girls in a sympathetic and concerned way, offering advice, support, guidance and reassurance when required.